Feeling stressed from a packed calendar? Read the downsides of the overscheduled child, how to avoid overscheduling, and what to REALLY watch out for.

-As Madeline Levine, author of The Price of Privilege says in her book:
+As Madeline Levine, author of The Price of Privilege (affiliate link) says in her book:

 Parents know best… but sometimes we don’t.
 And while we want our kids to excel in everything under the sun and push them to pursue piano and study chess and master tae kwan do, the activities become more about our desires.

 A balancing act: How to overcome a packed schedule

 Yes, we want our kids to get ahead, but at what cost?
 And how can we balance the benefits of extra-curricular activities?